rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

 <chunk_context>The content on Page 9 and Page 10 of the document provides detailed illustrations and specifications for the EOA-UR3510-EGL 90-AUB universal gripper, including its maximum allowable overhang and motor current limitations based on ambient temperature.
-This section emphasizes the importance of understanding the operational parameters and electrical connections, particularly for the PROFIBUS variant, which is crucial for integrating the gripper into existing automation systems.
-Additionally, it includes information on finger blanks for custom modifications, highlighting the versatility and adaptability of the gripper for various applications.</chunk_context>
+This section is part of a broader discussion on the technical features and operational parameters of the EGL series, emphasizing the integration of various components such as the finger attachments and power supply connections.
+The document highlights the importance of understanding these specifications for effective application and customization in industrial automation settings, particularly in relation to the PROFIBUS variant.</chunk_context>
 <chunk>### Page 9
  Hauptansicht EOA-UR3510-EGL 90-AUB mit Aufsatzbacken